jimtesson/Facet_36Cl_CREp/README.md

 # How to test a forward model ?
-To model the <sup>36</sup>Cl concentrations of a given model, indicates the input parameters (slip-rate and post-glacial duration) in the frame *Test a forward model* in the sheet *Parameters* of the xls setting file.
+To model the <sup>36</sup>Cl concentrations of a given model, indicates the input parameters (slip-rate and post-glacial duration) in the boxes *Test a forward model* in the sheet *Parameters* of the DATA_IN.xlsx setting file.
 Run the following command in the *Matlab* window:
 ```
 Inversion_36Cl_Facet